swiftlang/swift-evolution/proposals/NNNN-option-set-macro.md

 ## Introduction

-This proposal introduces a declaration macro `@OptionSet` which takes over the boilerplate required when declaring a bitfield-based option set.
+This proposal introduces an attached macro `@OptionSet` which takes over the boilerplate required when declaring a bitfield-based option set.

 ## Motivation